 In June 2019, thanks to the collaboration with the University of Basilicata at Matera and with the ISCR/MiBACT, the research partners completed the “Europa\Matera: Capitali culturali in dialogo” workshops with local experts and policy makers during the year of celebration of the Matera Basilicata 2019 European Capital of Culture.
 See the program here.

 In September 2019, the HOMEE researchers presented the first-year outcomes and engaged with Polish Associate Partners and policy makers at the 5th Heritage Forum of Central Europe.
 See more here.
 In particular, this event served as the occasion to launch the first research outputs:

 Year 2 Activities and Results

-In November 2019, the HOMEE Project will also be presented at the UNEeCC Conference on Cultural Resilience: physical artifacts, intangible attributes, natural risks.
+In November 2019, the HOMEE Project was presented at the UNEeCC Conference on Cultural Resilience: physical artifacts, intangible attributes, natural risks (download the paper here).

 Project Leader: Davide Ponzini (Politecnico di Milano); Research Partners: Franco Bianchini (University of Hull), Julia Georgi (Neapolis University Pafos), Jacek Purchla (International Cultural Center)

 The research project HOMEE is funded under the European call “JPICH Heritage in Changing Environments”